Pentium Pro: Summary

 The FPU executes floating-point operations.
 Addition and multiplication are pipelined and have a latency of three and five cycles, respectively.
 Division and square-root are not pipelined and are executed in separate units that share the FPU's ports.
 Division and square root have a latency of 18-36 and 29-69 cycles, respectively.
 The smallest number is for single precision (32-bit) floating-point numbers and the largest for extended precision (80-bit) numbers.
 Division and square root can operate simultaneously with adds and multiplies, preventing them from executing only when the result has to be stored in the ROB.

 After the microprocessor was released, a bug was discovered in the floating point unit, commonly called the "Pentium Pro and Pentium II FPU bug" and by Intel as the "flag erratum".
 The bug occurs under some circumstances during floating point-to-integer conversion when the floating point number will not fit into the smaller integer format, causing the FPU to deviate from its documented behaviour.
 The bug is considered to be minor and occurs under such special circumstances that very few, if any, software programs are affected.

 The Pentium Pro P6 microarchitecture was used in one form or another by Intel for more than a decade.
 The pipeline would scale from its initial 150 MHz start, all the way up to 1.4 GHz with the "Tualatin" Pentium III.
 The design's various traits would continue after that in the derivative core called "Banias" in Pentium M and Intel Core (Yonah), which itself would evolve into the Core microarchitecture (Core 2 processor) in 2006 and onward.

 Instruction set

-The Pentium Pro (P6) introduced new instructions into the Intel range; the CMOVxx (‘conditional move’) instructions can move a value that is either the contents of a register or memory location into another register or not, according to some predicate logical condition xx on the flags register, xx being a flags predicate code as given in the condition for conditional jump instructions.
-So for example CMOVNE moves a specified value into a register or not depending on whether the NE (not-equal) condition is true in the flags register ie Z flag = 0.
-This allows the evaluation of if-then-else operations and for example the ? : operation in C. These instructions give a performance boost by allowing the avoidance of costly jump and branch instructions.
-In eg CMOVxx destreg1, source_operand2 the first operand is the destination register, the second the source register or memory location.
-The second operand unfortunately can not be an immediate (in-line constant) value and such a constant would have to be placed in a register first.
-The predicate code xx can take the full range of values as allowed in conditional branches.